olgarithms/sphinx-tutorial/docs/generating-docs.md

 ```

 You can see that Sphinx created an `rst` file per module, as well as a `modules.rst` which acts as
 a module directory.
-To link these to our documentation, we'll need to edit `index.rst` to add a
+To link these to our documentation, we are going to edit `index.rst` to add a
-reference to `modules`:
+reference to `modules`, which will appear in the Table of Contents:

 ```rst
 .. toctree::